Taxis and Safeguarding

 On 6th April 2016 new legislation came into place for Wales with the introduction of Social Services and Well Being Act.
 This has brought about many changes for the Local Authority and other agencies and includes a duty on relevant partners to report any abuse - to a child, young person or vulnerable adult - that they be aware of.

 As a Local Authority, we are committed to safeguarding and promoting the welfare of children, young people and adults at risk.
 We take our responsibilities very seriously and expect all of our licensed drivers, proprietors and operators to share this commitment.

-The independent inquiry into child sexual exploitation in Rotherham (1997-2013) highlighted significant concerns regarding safeguarding controls for taxi and private hire licensing.
-As a result of the issues raised in the report and other emerging safeguarding matters, the licensing and safeguarding departments are working closely together to review the current arrangements within licensing to ensure controls and procedures regarding safeguarding are robust, and that you, as key people within our communities, are equipped to carry out your safeguarding responsibilities.
+The independent inquiry into child sexual exploitation in Rotherham (1997-2013) highlighted significant concerns about safeguarding controls for taxi and private hire licensing.
+As a result of the issues raised in the report and other emerging safeguarding matters, the licensing and safeguarding departments are working closely together to review the current arrangements within licensing.
+This is to ensure controls and procedures regarding safeguarding are robust, and that you, as key people within our communities, are equipped to carry out your safeguarding responsibilities.